ComScore

 Relationships are a lot like bonfires.
 For real.
 To ensure either lasts, you must devote time and energy to building a foundation and maintaining the flames.
 After an initial spark, the fire grows and eventually you’ve got a steady source of warmth and light that’ll get you through dark moments.
 If the flame fades, you either have to rekindle or risk letting it go out completely.
 Wondering how to rekindle a relationship (or a bonfire)?
 All it takes is some time, attention and, more often than not, a little ingenuity.

 The fiery, sexy energy experienced in the first stages of a relationship is mind-blowing–literally.
 Falling in love raises cortisol and dopamine levels in the brain, meaning you’re in a constant state of pleasureful stress.
 According to Harvard Medical School’s associate professor of psychiatry, Richard Schwartz, love also lowers serotonin levels which makes us obsessed with our new person.
 So, what changes make these sparks fade?
-Honestly, lots of stuff.
-And it happens to everyone.
+Honestly, lots of stuff, including:

 If you feel the need to rekindle your relationship, take a gander at the ideas below and start warming yourself up to the idea of trying something new.